samueloseiboadu/netflix-content-analysis-powerbi/README.md

 ## Data Gaps in Netflix’s Content

 ### Investigation:
-o	25.91% of Data do not contain necessary details like Director and Country. o	About 7,000 Directors and 2,000 countries unaccounted for.
+•	25.91% of Data do not contain necessary details like Director and Country.
+•	About 7,000 Directors and 2,000 countries unaccounted for.

 ### Missing Data Trends
 • Netflix's aggressive expansion of its catalog appears to be the modus operandi for the spike in missing data over the years.
 From 2019 to 2020, we saw a decline in missing data as Netflix got a grip of its data management.